hmcts/hmc-docker/README.md

 - *The following documentation assumes that the current directory is `hmc-docker`.*

-- All Azure resources (topics, subscriptions, inbound and outbound queues, and their corresponding connection strings) have been created and configured
+- All Azure resources (topics, subscriptions, inbound and outbound queues, and their corresponding connection strings) have been created and configured, see [Creating Azure Service Bus Resources](https://tools.hmcts.net/confluence/display/HMAN/Creating+Azure+Service+Bus+Resources) for details.

 ## Quick start